Unsure which jet ski is the best for fishing? We’ll make your life a bit easier with our guide to the top models on the market right now!

-If you’d rather choose a Sea Doo as your fishing jet ski, here is our review on the Spark and here is a review on the Wake Pro 230.
+If you’d rather choose a Sea-Doo as your fishing jet ski, here is our review on the Spark, and here is a review on the Wake Pro 230.
 Those are two of their best selling models, and both offer tons of affordable features.
-Their hull design and storage space may not match Kawasaki’s, but the amount off upgrades available make up for it.
+Their hull design and storage space may not match Kawasaki’s, but the number of upgrades available makes up for it.

 You can check it out in all it’s glory here.

-For years people have made Yamahas into fishing jet skis.
-Older models had a large amount of storage, and ample deck space, making them great candidates for a makeshift fishing vessel.
+For years people have made Yamaha WaveRunners into fishing jet skis.
+That’s because older Yamaha WaveRunners had a large amount of storage, and ample deck space, making them great candidates for a makeshift fishing vessel.

-A great benefit of Yamaha’s is its dependability.
-Their engines rarely break down and when they do they’re incredibly easy to work on.
+A great benefit of Yamaha WaveRunners is their dependability.
+The engines rarely break down, and when they do, they’re incredibly easy to work on.
 If you’re interested in exactly why Yamaha makes the most reliable PWC, check out this post.

-Yamaha’s are dependable but they’re also one of the more expensive manufacturers out there.
+Yamaha WaveRunners are dependable, but they’re also one of the more expensive manufacturers out there.

-You can check out the FX in more detail here.
+You can check out the Yamaha Waverunner FX in more detail here.

 Transforming your watercraft